7mind/izumi/doc/paradox/distage/00_distage.md

 ### Plugins

-Sometimes, when rapidly prototyping, the additional friction of adding new modules into the system can disrupt developer's flow.
+When rapidly prototyping, the friction of adding new modules can become a burden. distage plugin extension can alleviate that by automatically picking up all the `Plugin` modules defined in the program.

-Distage plugin system can automatically pickup all modules defined in the program and by doing that reduce friction of adding new modules.
+Note that auto plugins are incompatible with distage [static checks](#static-configurations).
+Our preferred workflow is to start with plugins, then switch to static configurations after a service has been stabilized.

 To define a plugin, first add distage-plugins library: